Thompson Mortuary Chapel

 The Thompson Mortuary Chapel, now Demaray's Gooding Chapel, is a historic building in Gooding, Idaho, designed by Tourtellotte & Hummel.
 It was placed on the National Register of Historic Places in 1982.

-In was built in 1939 for A. E. Thompson of Gooding as a home for his furniture and undertaking business.
+It was built in 1939 for A. E. Thompson of Gooding as a home for his furniture and undertaking business.
 It is a rare example of the art moderne style in Idaho.